Air Fryer French Fries

-Why this recipe works
+Why I love this recipe

 - They use simple Ingredients.
 This recipe calls for potatoes and a few spices that you’ll likely already have in your pantry!

-Ingredients needed
+Key Ingredients

 - Russet potatoes.
 These are the best kind of potatoes to use for fries because they have the perfect balance of starch and moisture.
 If you can’t find russet potatoes, Idaho potatoes or Yukon gold potatoes are a fab alternative.

-- Salt.
+- Salt, pepper, and Italian seasoning.
 To taste.

-How to make French fries in the air fryer
+How to make homemade air fryer French fries

-Step 2- Season: Add the fries to a large mixing bowl and toss with the olive oil.
+Step 2- Season.
+Add the fries to a large mixing bowl and toss with the olive oil.
 Add the seasonings and give everything a gentle mix.

 Storage instructions